newjersey/navigator.business.nj.gov/content/src/display-content/business-formation/registered-agent.md

 ---
-radioButtonNumberText: "Enter Your Registered Agent Number"
+radioButtonNumberText: Enter Your Registered Agent ID Number
-radioButtonManualText: "Manually Identify Your Registered Agent"
+radioButtonManualText: Manually Identify Your Registered Agent
 ---
 ## Registered Agent

-Enter your `Registered Agent's|registered-agent` number.
-If your agent did not give you this number, you can enter in their name and address.
+Enter your `Registered Agent's|registered-agent` ID number.
+If your agent did not give you this number, you can enter their name and address.